delingren/homeautomation/fireplace_switch/README.md

 * I am powering the MCU on its 5V  pin directly.
 It doesn't seem to suffer the weird WiFi issue I experienced in the [doors and windows](../doors_and_windows/) project.
 I randomly chose pin 5 to control the relay, mostly to make laying out the wire easy.

 ![pinout](esp32-c3-pinout.jpg)
+* In Arduino Studio, choose "Nologo ESP32C3 SuperMini" as the board.
+* Default pairing code: 4663-7726
+* In an updated version 1.1 of the sketch, I added a pushbutton for manually operating the switch.
+I don't need it for this project since I have a physical rocker switch.
+But I thought it'd be nice to have one for future projects.